distri/packager/packager.coffee.md

 Packager
 ========

-The main responsibilities will be bundling dependencies, and creating the package.
+The main responsibilities of the packager are bundling dependencies, and creating the package.

     Packager =